Open Policy Agent

 Creating Policy Groups

+Once OPA policies are created, you then want to create a policy group.
 A policy group is the collection of one or more OPA policies stored in a repository with a scalr-policy.hcl file declaring if the policies are enabled and what the enforcement level is.
-One or more policies can be attached to each environment and it is normal to have a common policy shared across all environments as well as environment-specific policies to ease overhead.
-Common shared policies could include restricting network access, preventing public S3 buckets, allowing specific Terraform modules, and much more.
-Follow these steps to create a policy group:
+One or more policy gorups can be attached to each environment, and it is normal to have a common policy group shared across all environments as well as environment-specific policy groups to ease overhead.
+Common shared policy groups could include restricting network access, preventing public S3 buckets, allowing specific Terraform modules, and much more.
+The following example helps with the basics, if you have commonly shared OPA code that you want to reuse, please see the functions section below.

 Create policy rego files in a VCS repo:

 Add a scalr-policy.hcl file to set the enforcement levels and if the policy is enabled or not for each policy file in the repo, as shown in this example.
+If a the name of the rego file is not included in the scalr-policy.hcl, then it will be ignored.
 Note the version is required:

 version = "v1"